 Email marketing is excellent for marketing a small business online.
 It’s especially effective for customer marketing.
 And marketing to your best customers will always give you your best return.
 Your best customers are more likely to buy from you again, spend more, and recommend you to other customers just like them.

 The best email newsletters are not sales flyers in electronic form.
-Marketing a small business online using the hub and spoke strategy means using email marketing and relevant, valuable content to drive customers back to the website where you can create incremental value.
+Marketing a small business online using the hub and spoke model means using email marketing to deliver relevant, valuable content to customers.
 An e-newsletter can describe, inform, entertain, reveal, and uncover new information and insights about your products and services.
 It’s a spoke that provides value that interests your best customers and attracts them back to your website, where you can create even more value.

-For example, product information and insights into usage that makes their experience better, or access to exclusive content, or advance notice on changes or promotion.
+For example, provide product information and insights into usage that makes their experience better, or you could give access to exclusive content or advance notice on changes or promotions.
 There are many ways to create value beyond transaction benefits when you are engaged with your customers.
-Email marketing is a low-cost way for small business to do this, to engage with customers.
-This further insulates these high-value customers from the competition.
+Email marketing is a low-cost way for small businesses to do this, to engage with customers, which further insulates these high-value customers from the competition.

 - Design your content to attract your best customers to your website

 - Use digital advertising to attract prospects to your website

 - Make the website easy to use and easy for your best customers to connect with your business

 - Use digital advertising to remarket the warm prospects (Marketing Funnel)